perriera/for_interfaces/cpp/README.md

 - To delete a whole line press `dd`
 - To save your changes press ESC, hold down SHIFT and press `z` twice
 - To quit without making any changes press ESC then `:q!`
-- Also, it's always good to make a copy of your file before making changes to any configuraion file as one single character (added or deleted) could knock the entire configuration:
+- Also, it's always good to make a copy of your file before making changes to any configuraion file as one single character (added or deleted) could knock out the entire configuration:

  		cp ~/.bashrc ~/.bashrc.bak

+	In the case where you already did manage to knock a configuration, no worries.
+All you have to do is restore your last working version.

+		- See How to make a last working version (of your Linux instance)

 ### Alternate Case
 #### Visual Studio Code (VSC)
 In the case that you the Ubuntu instance has x11/GUI access feel free to install VSC at this point time: